flancia-coop/doc.anagora.org/social-coop-tech-group.md

            - email auth / hooking up keycloak to mailgun
            - figuring out signup flow/user verification
                - [[calix]] tried figuring out approval flows and couldn't understand the steps involved
-               - 'sign up using google and get verified' is something that others have set up though
+               - 'sign up using google and get verified' is something that others on The Internet have set up though
+               - more immediately, maybe just import existing users using csv or something and add new users using an extra step for our signup flow
+               - Ak has experience w/ another co-op importing users from Mastodon into Keycloak

            - figure out if we want to enable logging into keycloak using mastodon as a provider as a migration step
                - although we would want to have mastodon/the instance use keycloak in the medium term
        - cleanup of wiki.join.coop now join.social.coop repo: https://git.coop/social.coop/tech/wiki.social.coop/-/merge_requests/8
            - \o/